 - Once the oil is shimmering, fry the plantains in batches, about 8-10 at a time, for about 3 minutes.
 Remove with a slotted spoon.

 - With a small heavy skillet or wooden spoon, flatten the plantain chunks to be 1/4 inch thick or so.
 Dip them in the water and transfer to a clean towel.
 Set aside, and repeat the frying, flattening and dipping with the remaining plantains.

 - Once they are all fried, flattened and dipped, fry them again for 3-4 minutes, or until golden brown and crisp.
 Remove to a serving platter.

-- In a small pan, lightly brown the remaining teaspoon garlic in a tablespoon of oil for 30 seconds or until fragrant.
-Drizzle over the plantains and garnish with chopped cilantro.
+In a small pan, lightly brown the remaining teaspoon garlic in a tablespoon of oil for 30 seconds or until fragrant.
+Drizzle over the plantains.